Shopify/cli/docs/cli-kit/ui-kit/readme.md

 # Using UI Kit

-## What is UI Kit
+## What's the CLI UI Kit?

-UI Kit is a library that can be used to either ask for input from the user or render output to the terminal.
+UI Kit is a set of modules in the `@shopify/cli-kit` package that can be used to either ask for input from the user or render output to the terminal.
-By using UI Kit you're making sure that whatever you're rendering in the terminal will be consistent with the rest of the output.
+By using UI Kit you're making sure that whatever you're rendering in the terminal will be consistent with the rest of the output and across Shopify.
 This ensures familiar-feeling interaction patterns for the users and allows you to benefit from design improvements without having to change your code too often.